nkmjm/fMRI_Narrative_movie/README.md

 - Data is available from OpenNeuro <url>.
 - In the demonstrations, subdirectories under "derivative" are used.
 ### Path Management and Configuration Updates
-- Need to set a root dir of the config file () under "util."
+- To set the root directory of the data, specify the root directory as "dir: derivative:" in the config file ("config__drama_data.yaml") under the "util."
-  In the {xxx} of the config file, specify the path where the directory "derivative" is stored.
-- To visualize data on the flattened cortical map, need to set pycortex filestore <https://gallantlab.org/pycortex/auto_examples/quickstart/show_config.html> to the database root_dir.
+- To visualize data on the flattened cortical map, set the pycortex filestore database directory according to the instructions at https://gallantlab.org/pycortex/auto_examples/quickstart/show_config.html.

 ## Environment setup
 Assuming the use of Miniconda.